 Some parents are okay letting a babysitter have a friend over to help and keep them company since it can get a bit spooky watching kids alone in a strange house at night.
 But babysitters should never assume that they can invite people over to your home whenever they want.

-Avoid this situation by making it clear to your babysitter when you hire them that they need to get your permission to have a guest over.
-And it's best to not let them have their boyfriend or girlfriend over because you don't know what's going to happen on your couch!
+Avoid this situation altogether by making it clear to your babysitter when you hire them that they need to get your permission to have a guest over.
+And it's best not to let them have their boyfriend or girlfriend over because you don't know what's going to happen on your couch!

-You want a babysitter that can make sure your kids have a good time and stay entertained while you're gone.
+You want a babysitter that can make sure your kids have a good time and stay comfortable and entertained while you're gone.
 If your babysitter is always showing up looking totally exhausted, they aren't going to be able to provide the kind of care you should expect.

 A tired babysitter is more likely to just sit your kids down in front of the TV while they go relax in another room.
 They may have things going on in their personal lives that affect how they will take care of your child.
 This is definitely something to be concerned about and monitored very closely.

 Some bumps and bruises on a baby or toddler are normal once they start moving around.
 But an infant who hasn't started to crawl yet shouldn't have any bruises on their legs or arms.

 It doesn't just have to be bruising either.
 If your child is suddenly getting a lot more severe diaper rashes than normal, they might not be changed enough.
 If it looks like your child has been spending too long in soiled or wet clothes, it's time to get a new babysitter.
 If your child is not gaining weight as well as before or getting sick much more frequently, it’s important to query your babysitter to see what might be going on.
 There are stories where sitters mistakenly mixed the formula improperly or misunderstood the instructions for how often to give it, and that a thorough discussion might have picked up on sooner.

-It's your responsibility to make sure that your kid is safe and not being abused.
+It's your responsibility to make sure that your kid is safe and not being neglected or abused.
 If you suspect something is going wrong but aren't completely sure, you might want to consider installing a nanny cam in your home.

 Learn more about nanny cams and how to use them legally in our article: Is it legal to record a babysitter.

-Asking your babysitter if they know what happened to the jewelry is pointless because they'll just lie and tell you that they have no idea.
+Just coming out and asking your babysitter if they know what happened to the jewelry is pointless because they'll just lie and tell you that they have no idea.

-If valuable things are going missing from your home every time your babysitter is over, it's time to stop letting them into your house immediately before they can take anything else or do any more damage.
+If valuable things are going missing from your home every time your babysitter is over, it's time to stop letting them into your house immediately before they take anything else or can do any more damage.

 You may have explicitly given your babysitter permission to use your family computer to type out their homework or check their email.
 But they might also be using your computer without your permission.

 If you feel like you aren't getting the level of care you expect from your babysitter, it's worth taking a second to check the browser history of your computer.
-Are there a bunch of websites in your browser history that you don't recognize, like Facebook pages of people you don't know, or Youtube videos that no one in the house has watched?
+Are there a bunch of websites in your browser history that you don't recognize, like Facebook pages of people you don't know, strange websites visited, or Youtube videos that no one in the house has watched?
 Your babysitter is probably the reason.

 Are you friends with other parents who take their kids to the playground?
-Or maybe your neighbors are keeping an eye on your kids and babysitter for you.
+Or maybe your neighbors are keeping an eye on your kids and the babysitter for you.

 As a parent, you usually have pretty good intuition when it comes to your kids.
 If you have a bad feeling about a particular babysitter, find another one.
 When in doubt, trust your gut.
-Sometimes the unconscious mind can pick up on little clues that we aren't consciously aware of.
+Sometimes the unconscious mind can pick up on little clues about things that we aren't consciously aware of.